ossf/scorecard/docs/checks.md

 This check determines whether the project has open, unfixed vulnerabilities in its own codebase or its dependencies using the [OSV (Open Source Vulnerabilities)](https://osv.dev/) service.
 An open vulnerability is readily exploited by attackers and should be fixed as soon as possible.
+You can find a full list of vulnerabilities and a summary of what those vulnerabilities are [here](https://osv.dev/list).

 **Remediation steps**
+- To find your identified vulnerabilities, look under the "Vulnerabilities" tab on your repository scorecard.
 - Fix the vulnerabilities in your own code base.
-The details of each vulnerability can be found on <https://osv.dev>.
+The details of each vulnerability can be found on <https://osv.dev/list>.
+See also [Remediation Tools](https://osv.dev/#use-remediation-tools).
 - If the vulnerability is in a dependency, update the dependency to a non-vulnerable version.
 If no update is available, consider whether to remove the dependency.
 - If you believe the vulnerability does not affect your project, the  vulnerability can be ignored.
 To ignore, create an `osv-scanner.toml` file next to the dependency manifest (e.g. package-lock.json) and specify the ID to ignore and reason.
 Details on the structure of `osv-scanner.toml` can be found on  [OSV-Scanner repository](https://github.com/google/osv-scanner#ignore-vulnerabilities-by-id).